The Green Hornet (TV series): Weaponry, surveillance, and security features

-The Black Beauty, which carried rear license plate number V194, could fire explosive charges from tubes hidden behind retractable panels below the headlights, which were said to be rockets with explosive warheads; it had a concealed-when-not-in-use, drop-down knock-out gas nozzle in the center of the front grille, and the vehicle could launch a small flying video/audio surveillance device (referred to as the scanner) through a small rectangular panel in the middle of the trunk lid.
+The Black Beauty, which carried rear license plate number V194, could fire explosive charges from tubes hidden behind retractable panels below the headlights, which were said to be rockets with explosive warheads; it had concealed-when-not-in-use, drop-down knock-out gas nozzle in the center of the front grille, and the vehicle could launch a small flying video/audio surveillance device (referred to as the scanner) through a small rectangular panel in the middle of the trunk lid.
 It was a foreshadowing of today's small helicopter-like drones.
 Working rockets and gas nozzles were incorporated into the trunk lid as well.

 Other appearances

 Dragon: The Bruce Lee Story

-The 1993 American semi-fictionalized film biography of Bruce Lee depicts Lee (Jason Scott Lee) meeting fictional producer Bill Krieger (Robert Wagner) after a martial arts tournament, and being hired to play Kato in The Green Hornet series.
-The movie shows the fictionalized shooting of the first episode, where cast and crew are impressed by Lee's martial arts skills.
+The 1993 American semi-fictionalized film biography of Bruce Lee depicts Lee (Jason Scott Lee) meeting fictional producer Bill Krieger (Robert Wagner) after a martial arts tournament and being hired to play Kato in The Green Hornet series.
+The movie shows the fictionalized shooting of the first episode, where the cast and crew are impressed by Lee's martial arts skills.
 Van Williams plays the director of the episode.